input-output-hk/cardano-sl/docs/exchange-onboarding.md

 ## Checking Sync Status

 With v0, to check the sync status required comparing number of blocks on the network and locally.
-With v1, the sync status `/api/v1/node-info` outputs a sync progress attribute that shows you the current sync progress.
+With v1, the sync status `/api/v1/node-info` outputs `data.syncProgress.quantity`
+attribute that shows the current sync progress.

 ## Wallets